bobbylight/RSTALanguageSupport/readme.txt

       readme.txt                        This file
       LICENSE.md   License for this library (modified BSD)

-Sub-directories of "data/" contain Perl scripts and input files for generating the XML files used by various languages for code completion.
+Subdirectories of "data/" contain Perl scripts and input files for generating the XML files used by various languages for code completion.
 If you want to improve the code completion for one of these languages, this is where you have to work.
 But send me any updates you make!
 Any improvement, especially to